 The Keils are master storytellers.
 Your logo and web design are crucial visual elements to this narrative.
 The team has been creating these digital designs for over a decade.
 We develop a unique logo and wordmark for your organization.
 Your unique brand and typography are used to create a style guide.
 Collaboration is key in constructing the website page by page as a story.
 The content will reflect your organization’s mission and adhere to a branding guide by the time the project is completed.
 Check out some of our most recent sites we’ve created by clicking on the site preview image or the hyperlink.
 View our affiliate company, Jennifer Lynn Design for portfolio.

-As entrepreneurs, they established a design firm in Scottsdale, Arizona.
-They use their technical background to partner with corporate and non-profit organizations.
+70 Degrees uses their technical background to partner with corporate and non-profit organizations.
 As web developers and designers, they utilize Adobe Creative Cloud (Photoshop, Premiere, InDesign) software with the Adobe digital color wheel to design custom, innovative pieces.
 As a team, they create strategic marketing campaigns.
 The Keils have over a decade of design experience.
 They have taken college level computer science, graphic design courses, and online continuing education classes.
 They are proficient in HTML, CSS, and other computer programming languages.
 They use WordPress to create dynamic websites with UX, SEO, and Google Analytics.
 They have used graphic, web design, and social media skills to enhance organizations’ visibility in the community.
 Their boutique design firm offers in person training so that the client can own and manage portions of their own site.
 They provide continued security and monthly backups to ensure the overall security of the site.
 These files are provide to the client with the monthly service fee.
 70 Degrees provides site analytics via Google Developer.

 They can schedule these messages to post in advance and create a social media manager system (Hootsuite or Later) that will reduce your need to fill this position in your organization.
 They have written press releases for exhibitions, book publications, and community events.
 These media materials are stored on the website for potential PR style guide requests.